Conservatorium van Amsterdam: History

-The history of the institution includes a number of different organisations and mergers: its oldest predecessor, the Amsterdamsch Conservatorium, was founded in 1884 (by Julius Röntgen, Frans Coenen and Daniël de Lange), four years before the completion of the Concertgebouw.
+The history of the institution includes a number of different organisations and mergers: its oldest predecessor, the Amsterdamsch Conservatorium, was founded in 1884 (by Julius Röntgen, Frans Coenen and Daniël de Lange), four years before the opening of the Concertgebouw.

 In 1920, a competing music academy was established in Amsterdam by a society called Muzieklyceum (or, Conservatorium van de Vereniging Muzieklyceum).
 The Bachzaal, used by the Amsterdamsch Conservatorium, was completed in 1931.

 In 1976, the Amsterdamsch Conservatorium, Conservatory of the Muzieklyceum Society and the Haarlems Muzieklyceum merged to form the Sweelinck Conservatorium.
 This "new" academy of music moved to the former savings bank building in the Van Baerlestraat in 1985.
 In 1994, the Sweelinck Conservatorium merged with Hilversums Conservatorium to form the Conservatorium van Amsterdam.
 From 1998, its training programmes took place in their facilities in Van Baerlestraat and the Nieuwe Vaart.
 In 2008, the school moved to Oosterdokseiland.